ocstringham/oliverstringham/content/research/wildlife_trade/index.md

 author: Oliver Stringham
 date: "2019-07-04"
 draft: false
-excerpt: Millions of animals, plants, and wildlife products are moved across the global every year.
-This trade of wildlife presents serious conservation and biosecurity threats.
-Removing plants and animals from their natural habitat can endanger populations with extinction.
-Also, moving plants and animals can result in spread of diseases and produce new invasive species.
-My research seeks to understand the dynamics of the wildlife trade of live animals, in particular the conservation threats and invasive species risks.
+excerpt: Millions of animals, plants, and wildlife products are moved across the globe every year, through both legal markets and illegal smuggling.
+This trade presents serious conservation and biosecurity threats — removing animals from the wild can endanger populations, and moving them elsewhere can spread disease or create new invasive species.
+My research quantifies the scale and dynamics of the live wildlife trade, from global import data and online marketplaces to smuggling networks and international policy, to identify the species, pathways, and regulatory gaps that pose the greatest conservation and biosecurity risk.
 layout: single
 show_post_thumbnail: true
 title: Wildlife Trade